FredCoen/crosschain-arbitrage-detection-example/README.md

 ## Overview

-The scanner simulates trades using local EVM execution to:
+The script simulates calls using local EVM execution to:
 - Query WETH -> INST price on Ethereum
 - Query the resulting INST -> WETH price on Polygon
 - Compare prices to identify potential arbitrage opportunities